 Care Check provides DBS checks for recruitment agencies.
-From Basic to Enhanced checks, everything is handled online for a swift process at an unbeatable price.
+From Basic to Enhanced checks, everything is handled online for a fast process at an unbeatable price.

 When applying through a recruitment agency, you may be requested to complete a DBS application form as part of the pre-employment checks.
 Whether this is processed or not will depend on whether you are offered the position.
-This helps to get you working sooner, providing your DBS check comes back clear or with a history that doesn’t preclude you from working in the position applied for.
+This will help you commence your employment sooner, providing your DBS check comes back clear or with a history that does not preclude you from working in a position.

 What level of DBS checks can recruitment agencies ask for?